 This workshop will bring together Early Career Researchers who are studying affirmative action policies in Brazil.
 The workshop will take place from 6-9 December in Brasilia.
 Thanks to the generous support of the British Council Newton Fund, we will be able to cover reasonable travel, accommodation, and subsistence expenses for a number of scholars from both the UK and Brazil.
 ECRs are defined as being within 10 years of their PhD, not including career breaks.

-Deadline for applications is the 1st of July.
+Deadline for papers is the 1st of July.